-- (1) These Examination Regulations shall enter into force on the day following their publication in the Official Announcements of TU Dresden. - (2) They apply to all newly enrolled students in the Master's program in Physics of Life in the 2022/2023 winter semester or later. - (3) For students enrolled earlier than the 2022/2023 winter semester, the version of the Examination Regulations for the consecutive Master's Nanobiophysics previously valid for them continues to apply.
+- (1) These Examination Regulations shall enter into force on the day following their publication in the Official Announcements of TU Dresden. - (2) It applies to all students newly enrolled in the master's program in Regenerative Biology and Medicine in the 2022/2023 winter semester or later. - (3) For students who enrolled earlier than in the 2022/2023 winter semester, the version of the Examination Regulations for the consecutive Master's degree program Regenerative Biology and and Medicine that has been valid for them up until the amendment continues to apply unless they declare their acceptance of the amendment in writing.
+Form and deadline of the declaration will be determined by the Examination Committee and announced in the usual form at the Center for Molecular and Cellular Bioengineering.
+Switching to the new regulations is possible at the earliest on October 1, 2022.

-Issued based on the resolution of the Scientific Council of the Center for Molecular and Cellular Bioengineering of March 16, 2022 and the approval of the University Executive Board as of May 17, 2022.
+Issued based on the resolution of the Scientific Council of the Center for Molecular and Cellular Bioengineering of December 15, 2021 and the approval of the University Executive Board as of April 26, 2022.